Things to Keep in Mind for Room Draw

 - If your roommate changes his/her plans and will not be returning to campus in the fall, another student will be assignedto the vacated space at the discretion of the Office of Community Living.
 We encourage you to confirm your future roommate's plans prior to choosing to room together.

-Students Who Require Medical or Special Accommodations
+Students Who Require Special Housing Accommodations

 All requests will be reviewed on a case-by-case basis, and documentation of a special need or disability does not guarantee your application will be approved.
 Assignments are made only if space is available.
 Assignment to a specific residence hall cannot be guaranteed.
 Learning disabilities, attention deficit disorder, and most psychological disorders generally do not warrant special housing.